-The Psychology Major is a four-year, liberal arts program leading to a bachelor of arts degree.
+The Psychology Major is a four-year, liberal arts program leading to a Bachelor of Arts degree.
 It prepares students for either graduate school in psychology or entry into the workforce.
 Students may apply to the major after they successfully completed:

-- Psychology 101: Introduction to Psychology - Two other Psychology courses at Bryn Athyn College - Completed at least 18 credits with a minimum overall GPA of 2.00 and an average GPA of 2.50 in psychology courses.
+- Psychology 101: Introduction to Psychology - One other Psychology course at Bryn Athyn College - Completed at least 18 credits with a minimum overall GPA of 2.00 and an average GPA of 2.50 in psychology courses.